|Columns||Club News||Dog Food||Side Effects||Dog Shows||Advertise|

-Herbs and nutracueticals are not recommended for daily use but many cat and dog food brands proudly proclaim herbs, remedies, flavorings, spices, or nutracueticals on the ingredients list while concealing other, potentially harmful or addictive ingredients.
-Some pet food manufacturers even boast about including glucosamine, chondroitin, perna and MSM, which are not appropriate for every pet, every day, at any age!
-Foodstuffs from nature are considered natural and “generally regarded as safe” by the FDA, so they neither test nor regulate "spices" such as MSG.
+Herbs and nutracueticals are not recommended for daily use but many pet food brands proudly proclaim herbs, "remedies", flavorings, spices, or nutracueticals on the ingredients list while concealing other, potentially harmful or addictive ingredients.
+Some pet food manufacturers boast about ingredients such as glucosamine, chondroitin, perna and MSM, which are not appropriate for every pet, every day, at any age!
+Foodstuffs from nature are considered natural and “generally regarded as safe” by the FDA, so they neither test nor regulate dog food ingredients labeled as "spices" (MSG).
 OK, now you're thinking...

 Right out of the bag (pun intended), you should know that there may be unidentified ingredients in any brand of pet food.
 One example is Merrick’s Pet Care, makers of both cat and dog food.
 The 2011 website listed questions that are asked about their products.
 In answer to “What is the sprayed on gravy made of?” they enthusiastically answered in the section for dry dog food “Our home-style gravy is made with a combination of all natural ingredients - did we mention they are a family secret?”
 This is not the Colonel’s secret recipe!
 It is meant to be fed to your pet every day.
 Many cat owners complain that their pets are so addicted to a certain brand or type of food, they refuse real meat, even cooked fish!